-A simple amplifier circuit can be very easily built by assembling a couple of transistors and some resistors as shown in the following figure:
+A simple pre-amplifier circuit can be very easily built by assembling a couple of transistors and some resistors as shown in the following figure:

-The circuit is a simple two transistor amplifier using a feedback loop for enhancing the amplification.
+The circuit is a simple two transistor pre-amplifier using a feedback loop for enhancing the amplification.

 Any music as we know is in the form of a consistently varying frequency, therefore when such a varying input is applied across the indicated C1 end terminals, the same is delivered across the base T1 and ground.

-The higher amplitudes are processed normally and is reproduced with a potential that's approximately equal to the supply voltage, however for the lower misc amplitudes T2 is allowed to conduct at the higher ratio which is allowed to pass to its emitter, and this is when the actual enhancement of the music is implemented by transferring this accumulated higher potential back to the base of T1 which correspondingly saturates at a much optimal rate.
+The higher amplitudes are processed normally and is reproduced with a potential that's approximately equal to the supply voltage, however for the lower misc amplitudes T2 is allowed to conduct at the higher ratio which is allowed to pass to its emitter.
+At this time when the actual enhancement of the music is implemented by transferring this accumulated higher potential back to the base of T1 which correspondingly saturates at a much optimal rate.

 This push pull action ultimately results in an overall amplification of an insignificantly small music or data input into a significantly larger output.